OpenBotsAI/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/Email Component/EmailComponentDesignDocument.md

       - UpdateEmailViewModel will have DateTime SentOnUTC, string EmailObjectJson, string SenderName, string SenderAddress, Guid SenderUserId, string Status, string Reason, string Direction, Guid ConversationId, Guid ReplyToEmailId, Guid EmailAccountId, and IFormFile[] Files.
   - All Email Attachments View Model:
     - The AllEmailAttachmentsViewModel view model will be used to display specific properties of email attachments.
-      - AllEmailAttachments will have Guid EmailId, Guid BinaryObjectId, long SizeInBytes, and string Name.
+      - AllEmailAttachments will have Guid EmailId, Guid FileId, long SizeInBytes, and string Name.
   - Update Email Attachment View Model:
     - The UpdateEmailAttachmentViewModel view model will be used to update an email attachment.
-      - UpdateEmailAttachmentViewModel will have Guid Id, string Name, string ContentType, long SizeInBytes, Guid BinaryObjectId, and IFormFile File.
+      - UpdateEmailAttachmentViewModel will have Guid Id, string Name, string ContentType, long SizeInBytes, Guid FileId, and IFormFile File.

 **Sequence Diagrams**